-Serial No. Description Valuation Remarks, if any.

-IN WITNESS WHEREOF the parties to these presents have hereunto set and subscribed their respective hands and seals this...... day of......
-2018.

-Signed, sealed and delivered by the within-named Donor at.....in the presence of Executed by the Donee at..... in the presence of:

-(6) Gift of Business Goodwill

-THIS DEED OF GIFT is made the day of Between (donor) of etc. (hereinafter called donor) of the one part and (donees) of etc. (hereinafter called the donees) sons of the other part.

-WHEREAS:
+Serial No. Description Valuation Remarks, if any. the parties to these preser subscribed their respective • d by the within-named Donoin the presence of: r at in the presence of Executed (6) Gift of Business Good will le theday rt and (donees) of etc. (here , , WHEREAS:

-- 4. With a view to setting up the donees in the partnership business the donor is desirous of assigning the goodwill of his business and the said trade marks to the donees and granting to them the license hereinafter contained.
+- 3. By articles of partnership bearing even date with and executed immediately before this deed and made between the donees respectively the donees agreed to carry on in co-partnership the trade or business of....... (hereinafter referred to as the partnership business) subject to the stipulations therein contained for a term of.................................. years from the date thereof. - 4.
+With a view to setting up the donees in the partnership business the donor is desirous of assigning the goodwill of his business and the said trade marks to the donees and granting to them the license hereinafter contained.